 “Until you make the unconscious conscious, it will direct your life, and you will call it fate.”

-“Depth psychological therapies explore hidden aspects of human experience through more expansive, multi-layered perspectives, and maintains a certain curiosity of unique individual dynamics”. – Chalquist (2009)
+“Depth psychological practices explore hidden aspects of human experience through more expansive, multi-layered perspectives, and maintains a certain curiosity of unique individual dynamics”. – Chalquist (2009)

 “People will do anything, no matter how absurd, in order to avoid facing their own soul.
 One does not become enlightened by imagining figures of light, but by making the darkness conscious.” – C.W.
 Jung